heptarch/heptarch.github.io/drafts/goals.md

 N_\text{shots} = P_\text{shot}N_\text{kick} = \frac{FWTV}{A}.
 $$

-Let's plug this in and see what we get for football (soccer).
+Let's plug this in and see what we get for football (aka soccer in Australia).
 Our data:
 - $N = 20$;
 - $F = 3$ (typically);
 - $V \approx 1 \text{ m/s}$ (estimate);